 Is the 12-Step Programme Always Faith-Based?

-For many addicts who have gone through 12-step programmes successfully, the key elements of such programmes are not those relating to the aforementioned “higher power” but the meetings, and the support and fellowship they derived from them.
-For individuals who wish to gain the benefits of 12-step programmes without adhering to the more spiritually focussed requirements of the original 12 steps, other models – including the SMART Recovery methodology – have been developed which take elements from the original 12 steps but which do not include any spiritual aspects and do not require individuals to recognise the existence of any higher power.
+For many of those who are suffering from an addiction, who have gone through 12-step programmes successfully, the key elements of such programmes are not those relating to a “higher power” but the meetings, and the support and fellowship they derived from them.
+For individuals who wish to gain the benefits of 12-step programmes without adhering to the more spiritually focussed requirements of the original 12 steps, other models – including the SMART Recovery methodology – have been developed to take elements from the original 12 steps but do not include any spiritual aspects and do not require recognising the existence of any higher power.
 For more information on alternative approaches to support, get in touch with an addiction specialist.